-The Manual Operation mode is required for setting up the machine tool.
+The Manual operation mode is required for setting up the machine tool.
 In this mode of operation, you can position the machine axes manually or by increments, set the datums and tilt the working plane.

-The El.
-Handwheel mode of operation allows you to move the machine axes manually with the HR electronic handwheel.
+The Electronic handwheel mode of operation allows you to move the machine axes manually with the HR electronic handwheel.